Sixty-miler: Post-war period

-Although the pilot boat, Captain Cook (1938), had passed through the heads to start the search, around 3:15 a.m., the police launch Nemesis did not put to sea, until two hours after the signal from the ship was received and an aerial search did not commence until it was light; together with the absence of radio contact and the search being made around Long Reef, too far south of the Birchgrove Park's last actual location, that led to a greater loss of life than otherwise might have been the case.
-Two exhausted survivors, drifted in a boat—with the body of a third man who had died—to Lobster Beach near Wagstaffe, where they scrambled ashore and sought help.
+The pilot boat, Captain Cook (1938), had passed through the heads to start the search, around 3:15 a.m., but the police launch Nemesis did not put to sea, until two hours after the signal from the ship was received.
+An aerial search did not commence until it was light.
+Together with the absence of radio contact and the search being made around Long Reef, too far south of Birchgrove Park's last actual location, the time lost in starting the search led to a greater loss of life than otherwise might have been the case.
+Two exhausted survivors, drifted in a boat, with the body of a third man who had died—the man who died had survived the sinking of Kiama, in 1951—to Lobster Beach near Wagstaffe, where they scrambled ashore and sought help.
 Another had been found earlier, in the water near Barrenjoey, by a Royal Navy submarine, HMS Thorough.
 The last survivor was also in the water and too weak to grasp a lifeline when found.
 A junior naval officer dived into the sea to rescue him and he was taken aboard HMAS Wagga.
 The bodies of seven of the crew were recovered from the sea; two would never be found.
 The delay in beginning the search, the initial search location, and the absence of modern safety equipment, such as life rafts, had contributed to the ten deaths.
-One survivor told how, after half an hour in the water, another R.W.
-Miller ship, William MacArthur, unaware of the sinking, had passed so close to him that he could recognise the ship.
+One survivor told how, after half an hour in the water, another RW Miller ship, William MacArthur, unaware of the sinking, had passed so close to him that he could recognise the ship.
+Captain Lynch was held responsible for the loss of the ship, posthumously.

-The losses of the Birchgrove Park and other 'sixty-milers' form parts of the narrative of a book—"The Sixty-Miler"—written by Norma Sim, the widow of Bill Sim, one men lost with the Birchgrove Park.
+The loss of Birchgrove Park and earlier losses of other sixty-milers form parts of the narrative of a book—"The Sixty-Miler"—written by Norma Sim, the widow of Bill Sim, one of the men lost with the Birchgrove Park.